ricko2001/Genealogy-scripts/RM -Run SQL/ReadMe.txt

 The section name is "SQL"
 The first Key is "SQL_STATEMENT_1"
-Follow the existing format where the Value (statement) begins on the next line.
+The Value (starting with 'UPDATE') begins, indented, on the next line.
-Each following line of the Value must also be indented with blank characters.
+Each following line of the Value must also be indented with space characters.
 Blank lines within a Value are not allowed.
-Use indented SQL comments (--) to add spacing.

 The next Key is "SQL_STATEMENT_2"